skip to content

 The Cambridge Big Biology Day takes place every October at Hills Road Sixth Form College, and is open to people of all ages with an interest in Biology and Science.
 We attend to meet and hopefully inspire the next generation of researchers.
 Please contact Jane Sugars or Denise Hatherly if you would like to volunteer.

-A big thank you to Deeti Shetty from the Sinha Lab and Jack Palmer currently on rotation at the Wellcome Sanger Institute for their help this year.
+A big thank you to Deeti Shetty from the Sinha Lab and Jack Palmer currently on rotation at the Wellcome Sanger Institute for their help in 2024

 Cambridge Festival